 Callander is known as one of the gateways to the Highlands.
 On the edge of the Loch Lomond and the Trossachs National Park it's the ideal place for you to base yourself if you want to explore the park or further afield.
-You will find everything you need, including a supermarket so if your itinerary includes some more remote sights basing yourself here will ensure a lovely meal in one of the many restaurants and the ability to nip out and grab a bar of chocolate when you fancy.
-Id never visited Callander before but I'd heard many people talk of staying there so I was happy last week when I was finally able to see it for myself.
+Saying that there is loads of things to do in Callander and you will find everything you need, including a supermarket so if your itinerary includes some more remote sights basing yourself here will ensure a lovely meal in one of the many restaurants and the ability to nip out and grab a bar of chocolate when you fancy.
+I'd never visited Callander before but I'd heard many people talk of staying there so I was happy last week when I was finally able to see it for myself.
 Myself, Taylor and my wee pup stayed at Loch Earn Leisure Park, about half an hour further north, on the banks of Loch Earn but spent a lot of time in this lovely town as there is plenty to see.
 Overlooked by the Callander Crags, part of the Highland boundary fault, and the mighty Ben Ledi it has a stunning backdrop too.

 Callander has an amazing range of small and quirky independent shops and cafes, all housed in beautiful historic buildings.
 I loved walking down the Main Street and felt the urge to explore inside almost every shop, the window displays certainly draw you in.